-(By the way, I’ve been guilty of everything on this list for long periods of my life before I emerged as the man I am today)
+(By the way, I’ve been guilty of everything on this list for long periods of my life before emerging as the man I am today)

 - You don’t make your bed in the mornings.

-- You haven’t washed your bedsheets recently (or you’re not the person who washes them).
+- You haven’t washed your bedsheets recently (or your mother still washes them).

-- You spend the first minutes of each day on your phone, forgetting you have a body to connect to.
+- You spend the first minutes of each day on your phone, forgetting you have a powerful body to connect with.

-- You don’t smile at or greet women when they come into your proximity or enter the same room as you.
+- You don’t smile at or greet & warmly welcome women when they come into your proximity or enter the same room as you.

 - You don’t carry yourself in public as an open & approachable man, and yet you wonder why people ignore you/never introduced themselves.

-- You don’t actively “appreciate loud” as you go about your day (for example mentioning when something looks/good/smells good), instead keeping your love to yourself.
-This makes you anxious when it’s time to pay somebody a compliment, because you’re so not used to expressing that part of you.
+- You don’t actively “appreciate out loud” as you go about your day (for example mentioning when something looks/good/smells good), instead keeping your love to yourself.
+This makes you anxious when it’s time to pay somebody a compliment, because you’re so not used to expressing that part of yourself.